iter8-tools/iter8/doc_files/iter8_crd.md

 # iter8 Experiment CRD

 When iter8 is installed, a new Kubernetes CRD is added to your cluster.
 This CRD is named `Experiment`.
 Below we document iter8's Experiment CRD.
-For clarity, we break the documentation down into the CRD 3 sections: `spec`, `metrics`, and `status`.
+For clarity, we break the documentation down into the CRD's 3 sections: `spec`, `metrics`, and `status`.

 ## Experiment Spec